Sandali05/Lung-Cancer-Risk-Prediction/frontend/README.md

 If you build locally and want to mimic the GitHub Pages output you can set `GITHUB_ACTIONS=true GITHUB_REPOSITORY=<owner>/<repo>` before running `npm run build`.

+After the static files are generated they need to be served from a branch that GitHub Pages watches.
+The example GitHub Actions workflow publishes the contents of the `out/` directory to a `gh-pages` branch, so in the repository settings configure **Settings → Pages → Build and deployment** to use the `gh-pages` branch and the `/ (root)` folder.
+Using a separate branch keeps the exported artifacts isolated from the application source while still allowing Pages to host the site.

 ## Styling notes
 The default layout uses system UI fonts so the Docker image does not require network access for font downloads.
 Global styles live in [`app/globals.css`](app/globals.css) and the top-level layout is defined in [`app/layout.tsx`](app/layout.tsx).